shivubuilds-mikasa/synk/README.md

 The README should present Synk as a complete project with a clear product vision, architecture, technology stack, development roadmap, and current implementation status.

-Before writing, inspect the existing repository and backend code so all implemented functionality is accurate.

 SYNK
 ==================================================
 Synk is a cross-device ecosystem that connects a user's mobile phone and laptop so information can move seamlessly between their devices.